Meso-American look and feel? Check.

 Abilities for the Seraphon Warcry Warband

-- Cold-blooded Commander (Double, all Leaders): If this fighter takes down an enemy this turn, he can do a bonus move or a bonus attack action.
+- Cold-blooded Commander (Double, all Leaders): Perform a bonus move or attack action after taking down an enemy.

 Strategy and Tactics for the Seraphon Warband